Angel1612/fylux.github.io/_posts/2017-03-16-Sieve-Of-Atkin.md

 <br/>
 ## Performance
-I'm sure that if you are interested in this algorithm is because of his performance.
-Unfortunately, I can't swear that this is faster than the <a href="https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">Sieve of Eratosthenes</a>.
+I'm sure that if you are interested in this algorithm is because of its performance.
+Unfortunately, I can't swear that this sieve is faster than the <a href="https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">Sieve of Eratosthenes</a>.
 I don't pretend to analyze deeply the reasons, although if you are interested in knowing the details I recommend you to have a look at <a href="http://stackoverflow.com/questions/19388106/the-sieve-of-atkin/22161595#22161595">this answer</a> in StackOverflow.
 <br/><br/>
-Remember that performance is not only about the number of operations that you have to do to obtain the result, is also about cache hits, instructions parallelization, branch predictions and more.
+Remember that performance is not only about the number of operations that you have to do to obtain the result; is also about cache hits, instructions parallelization, branch predictions and much more.

 <br/>
 ## Implementation
-I've implemented this algorithm focusing on making the code illustrative and simple, forgetting about performance related stuff that would make it harder to understand.<br/>
+I've implemented this algorithm focusing on making the code illustrative and simple, forgetting about performance related issues that would make it harder to understand.<br/>
 <a href="https://github.com/fylux/SieveOfAtkin">Implementation in C++</a><br/>
 <a href="https://github.com/fylux/SieveOfAtkin">Implementation in Maple</a>